gyroflow/gyroflow-docs/docs/cams/red.md

 	While most RED cameras have the required hardware for gyro logging, not all of them have this feature enabled yet.

 Some cameras from RED cinema save motion data, either on a per-frame basis, or asynchronously (faster sample rate).

-The official way of viewing this metadata is using `REDLine`, a command-line utility bundled with REDCINE-X PRO ([Windows](https://www.red.com/download/redcine-x-pro-win), [MacOS](https://www.red.com/download/redcine-x-pro-mac)) or standalone program ([Linux](https://www.red.com/download/redline-linux-beta)).
-Make sure you have the newest version installed.
+This data is supported by Gyroflow in the [development builds](https://gyroflow.xyz/devbuild/)

 Footage from the following cameras are known to contain per-frame motion data: